upgradeQ/osuplaylist/README.md

  run `python3 osu_playlist.py --collection "name of collection"` to export collection.
 Name might be case insensitive or with mistakes.

+_or_

+run `python3 osu_playlist.py --tag tagname` to export all songs with one `tagname`.
+Name might be case insensitive.

 Depending on choice playlist.m3u8 will be created; .m3u8 format can be used in various music players.

 Example  with [mpv](https://mpv.io/):